How Employers Can Help Keep Nurses Healthy

 Many hospitals are converting rooftops or unused outdoor space into vegetable or herb gardens for their staff.
 “Our rooftop vegetable garden has tables, chairs, and umbrellas so we frequently go there for lunch, breaks, or for meetings,” says Deirdre O’Flaherty, MSN, APRN, BC, NE, ONC, and Senior Administrative Director at Lenox Hill Hospital in New York City.

-At Lenox Hill Hospital, a premier partner of the Healthy Nurse, Healthy Nation™ (HNHN) Grand Challenge, the garden provides opportunities for education and renewal for the staff, such as:
+At Lenox Hill Hospital, a Champion partner of Healthy Nurse, Healthy Nation™ (HNHN), the garden provides opportunities for education and renewal for the staff, such as:

 - “Snipping parties” where everyone brings a zip-close bag and scissors and can take some of the fresh bounty.

 - Cooking classes in which participants learn how to use garden-fresh herbs and vegetables.